Celiac Disease, Nonceliac Gluten Sensitivity, and Nutrient Deficiencies Associated with the Gluten-Free Diet

 This continuing education course reviews the history of the gluten-free (GF) diet, nutrient deficiencies commonly associated with celiac disease (CD) and nonceliac gluten sensitivity (NCGS), and nutrient fortification in the United States.
 Also discussed are clinical manifestations of CD and NCGS by body systems and sources of nutrients that can be used to replace those often insufficient in the GF diet.

 After completing this continuing education course, nutrition professionals should be able to:

-Tony Pipkin, MS, RDN, is a Little Rock, Arkansas–based freelance writer focused on nutrition topics associated with celiac disease, nonceliac gluten sensitivity, and the gluten-free diet.
+Course content was written by Tony Pipkin, MS, RDN, a Little Rock, Arkansas–based freelance writer focused on nutrition and autoimmune disorders.

 - 2.00 CDR